Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes: Quantum statistical mechanics

 \subsection{Fermionic distribution}

 The fermionic case follows a similar method, although the large area limit requires large chemical potential.
-As we'll see the chemical potential for large fermionic areas is larger than the bosonic case so fermionic configurations are disfavored and the fermionic contribution will be negligible.
+It turns out that the chemical potential for large fermionic areas is larger than the bosonic case so fermionic configurations are disfavored and the fermionic contribution will be negligible.
 Nonetheless we include the discussion so we can both see the scaling of area and number and use the results in the next section on entropy of mixing.

 The fermionic partition function is

 where is the sum is over half odd integers.
 The area is